tecla5/easy-graphql-auth/packages/token-foundation/Readme.md

 # Token foundation for Auth with GraphQL and Auth0

-Foundation layer for Authentication with GraphQL via Auth0, compatible with GraphQL clients such as:
+Foundation layer for Authentication with GraphQL.
+Compatible with GraphQL clients such as:

 - [apollo](https://github.com/apollographql)
 - [lokka](https://github.com/kadirahq/lokka)